hotosm/hotosm-website/_projects/ai-for-humanitarian-action.markdown

 ---
-title: "Integrating Artificial Intelligence: AI-Assisted Humanitarian Mapping"
+title: "Integrating Deep Learning: AI-Assisted Humanitarian Mapping"
 date: 2019-03-12 12:00:00 Z
 Project Summary Text: HOT is partnering with Microsoft Philanthropies and Bing Maps to build a Machine Learning assisted workflow into the Tasking Manager application in order to enhance the project creation process and mapping experience.
 Feature Image: "/uploads/oam-kampala.jpg"